 What You'll Learn

-Through the Learning Design and Technology Certificate, you will gain the skills you need to develop or enhance a career in K–12 education, higher education, corporate training, nonprofit education, museums, or related organizations.
+Through the Learning Design and Technology Certificate, you will gain instructional design skills for careers in K–12 education, higher education, corporate training, nonprofit education, museums, or related organizations.

 You will build knowledge of:

-- Pertinent technology, programs, and methods, including interactive media, video, editing, digital design, and digital narrative.
+- Relevant instructional design technology, programs, and methods, including interactive media, video, editing, digital design, and digital narrative.

 - Focused topic areas like website development, web programming, and content management systems site development.